shabin5785/LearnAngularJS/Doc_5.md

  - each form and infact each form control filed has two subscribers we can use, One value change subscriber and one status change subsciber.

+ - reactive form also has setvalue, patchvalue and resetform like template driven.